 Density dependent tools for modelling population time series were developed and championed during the 1950s and 60s.
 Examples include the Ricker and Beverton-Holt models, which were initially developed for fisheries management (Ricker 1954, Beverton and Holt 1957) and describe the expected population size in year t as a function of the population size in year t-1.
 The accuracy of these simple density dependent models is generally highest for populations fluctuating around their carrying capacity (Sabo et al. 2004), with compensatory density dependence, and a short development period to minimize the effect of stage-structured lags (Bjørnstad and Grenfell 2001).
 Although this deterministic approach to population modelling has largely fallen out of favor for more complex strategies involving nonlinear stochastic elements (May 1976, Bjørnstad and Grenfell 2001, Barraquand et al. 2017, Boettiger 2018), these models remain useful, in large part due to their simplicity and ecologically meaningful interpretations (Gadrich and Katriel 2016).
 Differences in parameter values between populations, or a change within a single population, can suggest differences in environmental constraints governing a population, providing a quantitative measure of environmental change impacts (Forchhammer and Asferg 2000, Berryman and Lima 2006, Zipkin et al. 2009, Bahlai, vander Werf, et al. 2015).

 Although theoretically well-described, identifying abrupt transitions in ecological systems is challenging using real-world data due to a lack of systematic approaches (Bestelmeyer et al. 2011).
 In many cases, transition points are applied to time series data ad hoc, based on data visualization or specific hypotheses surrounding factors affecting population fluctuations (Hare and Mantua 2000, Toms and Lesperance 2003, Weimerskirch et al. 2003, Berryman and Lima 2006, Knapp et al. 2012), creating the potential for biases in selecting break points.
 Break point analysis tools eliminate this bias by locating change points with a variety of optimization strategies, including linear and moving average methods (Braun and Muller 1998, Zeileis et al. 2001, Killick and Eckley 2014, Priyadarshana and Sofronov 2015).
 However, these methods do not work on data with internal, density dependent structure inherent to population time series data.
-Density-dependence population growth has the potential to mask transition points.
+Density-dependent population growth has the potential to mask transition points.
 For example, transient dynamics occurring immediately after a temporary disturbance can result in a change in population size, but not necessarily in the rules governing population fluctuations.
 Wavelet analysis has been applied to population time series to address changes in cycling patterns (Jenouvrier et al. 2005) but this method also does not account for density-dependence processes as an explicit mechanism governing changes in abundance (Cazelles et al. 2008).
 A robust, unbiased tool for identifying regime shifts would simultaneously allow us to identify when shifts in population cycling processes occur and further quantify the specific changes to the underlying dynamic driving population size changes.